Moroxi/Fov-Mod/README.md

 ### 1. Is the mod safe to use?

-The mod is totally safe to use as a casual, general or competitive mod alike.
+The mod is safe to use as a casual, general, or competitive mod.
 It complies with the Venge TOS fully and doesn't provide unfair vantage to its users.

-### 4. Can I use this mod's assets in my own mod?
+### 4. Can I use this mod's assets in my mod?
 And can I release variants of the mod thus created?

-The mod as a whole and all its contained files, including 3d assets, images, sounds and scripts are licensed under CC-BY Attribution License.
-As long as you provide appropriate credits and reference this mod as your source of resources, you're free to use the aforementioned assets in your own variants or projects.
+The mod as a whole and all its contained files, including 3d assets, images, sounds, and scripts are licensed under CC-BY Attribution License.
+As long as you provide appropriate credits and reference this mod as your source of resources, you're free to use the aforementioned assets in your variants or projects.
 Read the license for further information regarding the same.

 ## Feedback  <a name="feedback"></a>

 Feedback from the user community goes a long way in polishing the mod's experience and as such, is highly appreciated.
-To submit any suggestions, issues and other forms of feedback, click on the button below to join the mod's dedicated official Discord.
+To submit any suggestions, issues, and other forms of feedback, click on the button below to join the mod's dedicated official Discord.
 <p align="center">
   <a href="https://discord.com/invite/m6FJyGSanf">
     <img alt="Discord" src="https://img.shields.io/badge/Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white">